ansimun/timy/README.md

         Stops the active task
 --print
         Prints a tabular overview of all tasks (previous month, current month, today).
-(Default) --filter PATTERN
+(Default) --print-days
+	Prints a tabular overview of all tasks per day --filter PATTERN
         Filters the printed tasks by the given pattern.